island-is/handbook/docs/api-design-guide/naming-conventions.md

 shared across the ecosystem.

 Name overloading should be avoided.
 Use different names for different concepts.
-Overly general names that are ambiguous within the context of the API and the government's larger API ecosystem should be avoided.
-They can lead to a misunderstanding of API concepts.
+Overly general names that are ambiguous within the context of the API and the larger API ecosystem should be avoided as they can lead to a misunderstanding of API concepts.
 Specific names that accurately describe the API concept and distinguish it from other relevant concepts should be used.
 There is no definitive list of names to avoid, as every name must be evaluated in their context.

 **Bad**